 - Medical records from your accident.
 Which hospital or doctor treated you?
 What was your diagnosis?
 What tests were performed?
 We will need all of that information.
 We can get those records if needed.

 Lastly, it may be helpful for you to bring a calm friend or relative with you to help you remember details or ask questions.
 The presence of someone who knows you well can be very comforting.

 The biggest thing to remember is that it’s OK if you’re nervous, and it’s OK to be upset when you’re discussing your accident with us.
 We’re accustomed to it and we know working your way through the court system is intimidating.
 This is one of the primary benefits to hiring an attorney: you’re hiring someone to work on your behalf.
 You don’t have to know how everything works, and you don’t have to have all of the details pulled together.
 Leave that to us.
 We’ll ask for more information when we need it, but everything you can hand to us up front makes the process work faster.
 And who doesn’t want the court process to move quickly?

-If I can help you with your personal injury case, please contact me, Kyle Roby, at (270) 781-6500 or email@example.com.
-My firm, English, Lucas, Priest and Owsley, has extensive experience with personal injury cases, including car accidents, tractor-trailer wrecks and nursing home negligence.
+If I can help you with your personal injury case, please contact me, Kyle Roby, at (270) 781-6500 or firstname.lastname@example.org.
+My firm, English, Lucas, Priest and Owsley, has extensive experience with personal injury cases, including car accidents, tractor-trailer wrecks and premises liability cases (trip and fall cases).
 The initial consultation is free.